rbx-rosework/docs/docs/index.md

     </p>
     <h1>Welcome to Rosework!</h1>
     <p>
-        <b>The Stateful Framework for Roblox</b>
+        <b>The Modular, Flexible Framework for Roblox</b>
     </p>
 </section>

 <p align="center">
-    Rosework is a heavily object-oriented and stateful framework built for
+    Rosework is a heavily object-oriented and flexible framework built for
     <a href="https://developer.roblox.com/">Roblox</a>
     and
     <a href="https://www.typescriptlang.org/">TypeScript</a>.